drivera123/LDRS500/unit-4.-transformative-and-servant-leadership.md

 2. How does positive micro-level behavior described in the article affect performance?
 3. Discuss hope in this article as is relates to positive psychology and servant leadership.
 Why is hope a significant psychological factor to use when studying servant leadership?

+**Due end of week 4**: Choose any story from part three or four of the _Light from Many Lamps_ anthology, read and savour its message and prose. \(Don't worry about critically analysing it.\)

+1. identify the leadership lesson it tells;
+2. explain its impact/relevance to your life and practice of leadership in your context;
+3. write a 2-3 paragraph response in your blog containing 1 and 2.